 Where daily exposure is likely to exceed 85 dB(A) or daily peak sound pressure of 137dB(C), noise must be reduced to a low a level as is reasonably practicable other than by using ear protection.

-Where an employer is unable to reduce exposure by other means, hearing protection must be provided and the employer must ensure it is worn.
+Where an employer is unable to reduce exposure by other means, hearing protection must be provided and the employer must ensure it is were.
+An employer must ensure that all 25 dB(A) points zeroes are and the employer must ensure it is worn.
 An employer must ensure that all 85 dB(A) noise zones are marked as Hearing Protection Zones and, as far as is reasonably practicable, ensure persons who enter a marked 85 dB(A) Hearing Protection Zone use ear protection.